ThothLogos/rosipov-theme/README.md

 ### Terminator

 - Open `~/.config/terminator/config` inside will be a `[[default]]` section with your current color scheme
-- Copy/paste the `Rosipov.config` contents and replace the default profile
+- Copy/paste the `Rosipov.config` contents and replace the default profile, keeping the `[[default]]` heading
+- Alternatively, you can append it beneath the default profile, creating a 2nd profile for Rosipov
-- Make sure __Preferences > Global > "Re-use profiles for new terminals"__ is checked
+- If you want to use non-default profiles, make sure __Preferences > Global > "Re-use profiles for new terminals"__ is checked